On the upper critical dimension of the KPZ universality class: KPZ and related equations on a fully connected graph: Definitions and details

 where the overline indicates an average over spatial coordinates, $\overline{(\cdots)} \equiv (1/N)\sum_i (\cdots)$, and the angular brackets $\langle{\cdots}\rangle$ represent the average taken across independent realizations of the stochastic noise.

 Since all nodes in a complete graph are at distance one from each other, it is not possible to meaningfully define spatial correlations.
 In fact, standard quantities in the analysis of kinetic roughening, such as the height-difference correlation function, become simply proportional to the interface width.
 However, it is still possible to measure temporal correlations and investigate the aging properties of growing fronts.
-In particular, one may evaluate the two-time height autocorrelation function \cite{Takeuchi2012,Takeuchi2018,Henkel2012},
+In particular, one may evaluate the two-time height autocorrelation function \cite{Takeuchi2012,Takeuchi2018,Henkel2012,Odor2014},

 where $t_0$ is an earlier (waiting) time, $t>t_0$ is the observation time and in principle there can be an implicit dependence on the particular choice of the node $i$.
 Since all nodes are statistically equivalent, a space average can be performed in order to improve the statistical accuracy.
-In terms of the local fluctuations $u_i$, the autocorrelation function can be rewritten as
+It is more natural to express this observable in terms of the local fluctuations $u_i$.
+In the thermodynamic limit, the autocorrelation function can then be rewritten as follows (see Appendix~\ref{appendix_aging_formula}),